DeepLocalization: Landmark-based Self-Localization with Deep Neural Networks: Abstract

 \section{Abstract}

-We address the problem of landmark-based vehicle self-localization by relying on multi-modal sensory information.
-Our goal is to determine the autonomous vehicle's pose based on landmark measurements and map landmarks.
-The map is built by extracting landmarks from the vehicle's field of view in an off-line way, while the measurements are collected in the same way during inference.
-To map the measurements and map landmarks to the vehicle's pose, we propose \mbox{DeepLocalization}, a deep neural network that copes with dynamic input.
-Our network is robust to missing landmarks that occur due to the dynamic environment and handles unordered and adaptive input.
-In real-world experiments, we evaluate two inference approaches to show that DeepLocalization can be combined with GPS-sensors and is complementary to filtering approaches such as an extended Kalman filter.
-We show that our approach achieves state-of-the-art accuracy and is about ten times faster than the related work.
+We address the problem of vehicle self-localization from multi-modal sensor information and a reference map.
+The map is generated off-line by extracting landmarks from the vehicle's field of view, while the measurements are collected similarly on the fly.
+Our goal is to determine the autonomous vehicle's pose from the landmark measurements and map landmarks.
+To learn this mapping, we propose \mbox{DeepLocalization}, a deep neural network that regresses the vehicle's translation and rotation parameters from unordered and dynamic input landmarks.
+The proposed network architecture is robust to changes of the dynamic environment and can cope with a small number of extracted landmarks.
+During the training process we rely on synthetically generated ground-truth.
+In our experiments, we evaluate two inference approaches in real-world scenarios.
+We show that DeepLocalization can be combined with regular GPS signals and filtering algorithms such as the extended Kalman filter.
+Our approach achieves state-of-the-art accuracy and is about ten times faster than the related work.